Hochschild homology of structured algebras

 where $(S, I)$ ranges over all (possibly disconnected) oriented surfaces $S$ with $I$ a collection of $m$ labeled intervals in $\partial S$.
 Here, each component of $S$ must have nonempty boundary. \end{thm}

 While the many references indicated above give similar such combinatorial models for moduli space, one may explicitly extract this result from \cite{Cos07}, via the enumeration of the cells in Costello's cellular model for moduli space after Proposition 2.2.3 in \cite{Cos07} with $s=0$.
+An alternative reference, with a different proof, is the restriction to the open part of \cite[Thm A]{Ega15} as $\oc{m}{0}-Graphs$ are the same as ``open fat graphs'' in the terminology of that paper.
 We can thus use $\oc{m}{0}$--graphs to provide a model for the open cobordism category, which we do now.

 Let $\OO$ be the symmetric monoidal dg-category with objects the natural numbers (including 0) and morphisms from $m$ to $n$ the chain complex of fat graphs with $m+n$ labeled leaves.
 See Figure~\ref{OOA} for examples of morphisms in $\OO$.